Čimelice: Administrative division

+Etymology

+The name is derived from the personal name Čmel, meaning "the village of Čmel's people".
+For easier pronunciation, an 'i' was inserted in the name.

 Geography

 Čimelice is located about 18 km north of Písek and 65 km southwest of Prague.
 It lies in the Tábor Uplands.
-The Skalice River (a tributary of the Otava) flows through the municipality.
-In the municipality there are several large ponds: Bisingrovský, Lipšice, Nerestec, Stejskal, Valný and Zástava.
-Small ponds of Kostelák and Pivovarský are in the centre of Čimelice.
+The Skalice River flows through the municipality.
+There are several large fishponds in the municipality: Bisingrovský rybník, Lipšice, Nerestec, Stejskal, Valný rybník and Zástava.
+Small ponds called Kostelák and Pivovarský rybník are in the centre of Čimelice.

 History

 The first written mention of Čimelice is from 1400.
 The village of Krsice was founded in 1233.
-After 1720, a set of connected fish ponds was established here.
+After 1720, a set of connected fishponds was established here.

+Demographics

 Transport

-Čimelice lies along the R4 Expressway, which connects the South Bohemian Region with Prague.
-In the municipality there is a railway station on the Písek–Zdice line.
+The D4 motorway from Prague to Písek runs through the northern part of the municipality.
+The parallel I/4 road runs through the built-up area.

+Čimelice is located on the railway line Prague–České Budějovice.

 Sights

 The most notable landmarks are the Church of Holy Trinity and the Čimelice Castle with its English park.
 The church was built at the turn of the 15th and 16th centuries, and expanded with a tower built in 1800–1820.
 The castle was built in 1728–1730.